-Council also has a responsibility to deliver the objectives of the Environmental Planning and Assessment Act 1979 (EP&A Act), including the promotion of orderly and economic use of land, facilitating ecologically sustainable development and promoting social and economic wellbeing.
-Community participation is an overarching term covering how we engage the community in our work under the EP&A Act, including strategy development, plan making and making decisions on proposed development.
+Council has a responsibility to deliver the objectives of the Environmental Planning and Assessment Act 1979 (EP&A Act), including the promotion of the orderly and economic use of land, facilitating ecologically sustainable development and promoting social and economic wellbeing.
+Community participation is an overarching term covering how we engage the community in our work under the EP&A Act, including strategy development, plan making and assessing proposals and related submissions to permit appropriate decisions on proposed development.